 Today, we take a closer look at Last Frontier Heliskiing and their two lodges.

 Last Frontier Heliskiing takes you WAY North to get good snow.
 Last Frontier is situated on the edge of the Alaskan Panhandle in Northern British Columbia.
 It may take a little longer to get up there, but you will be rewarded with the largest single heliski area in the world, record-breaking snowfall and some of the most varied terrain found anywhere.
 They have two unique bases of operation.

-Bell 2 is a self-contained heliski village featuring luxurious log chalets, each complete with wood burning stoves.
+Last Frontier Bell 2 Lodge is a self-contained heliski village featuring luxurious log chalets, each complete with wood burning stoves.
 The area offers a great combination of tree skiing and high alpine terrain.
 I have been there a couple of times, and these cabins are great.
 So is the skiing!
 The cabins remind some of the chalets at Mike Wiegele Helicopter Skiing, eh?
 Check out the location of Last Frontier Heliskiing Bell 2 Lodge.

 Each of these operators has figured out a way to offer something unique and very appealing to help compensate for the occasional down day.
-Mike Wiegele Helicopter Skiing and CMH Heli-Skiing have some hungry competitors, which is good.
+Mike Wiegele Helicopter Skiing and CMH Heli-Skiing have some hungry competitors, including Last Frontier Heliskiing……which is good.

 CPO (Chief Powder Officer)

 There are many aspects to consider for your ideal heli-skiing Canada trip.
 Some of the things to ask yourself, and to tell HELISKI.com, will allow us to narrow down the dozens of destinations for your heli-skiing in Canada.